-How does ransomware infect systems?
+How does ransomware get onto your computer?

 You can reduce your risk of an attack by taking these steps: